Fill your College Details

 4. HR Interviews

-The HR Interview questions focus on your motivations, career goals, and alignment with the company's values and culture.
-They might ask about your strengths and weaknesses, long-term career aspirations, and your interest in the company.
+The HR Interview questions center on your motives, career aspirations, and fit with the company's values and culture.
+They may inquire about your skills and shortcomings, long-term career objectives, and interest in the firm.

 Technical Interview Questions for Software Developer Freshers